 Example: Electrocardiograph (ECG) machines, flight simulators.

-Computer block diagram and its description
+Computer block diagram and description

 A block diagram of a computer serves as a simplified visual representation of the essential components of a computer system and their interconnections.
 It illustrates how various units collaborate to execute tasks and manage data flow within the system.
-The primary components typically depicted in the block diagram include the Central Processing Unit (CPU), memory, input/output devices, and storage units.
+The primary components typically depicted in the block diagram include the CPU, memory, input/output devices, and storage units.
 This visual framework helps users understand the relationships between different parts of the computer, enabling them to grasp the overall architecture and functionality.
-In a typical block diagram, the Central Processing Unit (CPU) is at the core, responsible for executing instructions and processing data.
+In a typical block diagram, the CPU is at the core, responsible for executing instructions and processing data.
 Connected to the CPU is memory, which consists of both primary memory (RAM) for temporary data storage during processing and secondary storage (like hard drives) for long-term data retention.
 Input devices (such as keyboards and mice) allow users to enter data into the system, while output devices (like monitors and printers) display or produce the results of processing.
 The block diagram may also include buses, which are communication pathways that facilitate data transfer between the CPU, memory, and peripheral devices.
 This holistic view enables a clearer understanding of how a computer operates, making it easier for users to troubleshoot issues and comprehend system performance (Figure 1.6).

 Figure 1.6: Computer block diagram.

-Basic Components in a computer block diagram
+The following section discusses these components in detail.

 Input unit